Train With Purpose: Intentional Preparation for the Demands of the Job

 Manage total stress and training load.

 Shift work compounds physical stress.
 Sleep disruption, traumatic incidents, heat exposure, call volume, and life demands all influence recovery capacity.
-It is important to recognize and manage total stress load.

 Allostatic load reflects cumulative stress from all sources.
-Total training load reflects stress from structured exercise.

-Light-intensity sessions restore.
+Light-intensity sessions restore movement quality.

 Low-intensity sessions build the aerobic base.